hagemt/libalexandria/README.md

 libalexandria began in September 2012 as a personal project.

-If you contribute to it, you may wish to add your name as per the section below.

 See [Building] for development notes.

+If you contribute to it, you may wish to seek recognition as per the section below.

 Licensing
 ---------